-The water quality data collected and reported by our Licensed Operator to the MassDEP indicate that all current health standards were met in 2022 except for total trihalomethanes (TTHM), haloacetic acids (HAA5), primary disinfection performance (inactivation ratios), and Point of Entry minimum chlorine residuals.
+The water quality data collected and reported by our Licensed Operator to the MassDEP indicate that all current health standards were met in 2024 except for total trihalomethanes (TTHM) and haloacetic acids (HAA5),

 Drinking Water Quality Violations

 We are committed to providing you with high quality water that is safe for your use.
 We are required to monitor our drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are indicators of whether or not our drinking water meets health standards.